aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 * `quicksightUserName`    Required if deploying QuickSight stack.
 Username of user who will have access to the carbon emissions dataset and dashboard
 * `repoBranch`            The branch name that you want to automatically deploy in your pipeline

+## Prerequisites (under construction)

 STOP!
 Before you proceed you also need to set up your quicksight account and user.
-This needs to be done manually in the console, so please open this link and follow the instructions [here](carbonlake-quickstart/lib/quicksight/README.md).
+This needs to be done manually in the console, so please open this link and follow the instructions [here](lib/quicksight/README.md).

 Deploying the Forecast stack?
-If you're an internal AWS Isengard user you will need to request a Sagemaker notebook limit increase at this link:
+If you're an internal AWS Isengard user you will need to request a Sagemaker notebook limit increase using the following directions:

 1. Go to [Sagemaker Tools](https://sagemaker-tools.corp.amazon.com/limits)
 2. Select the resource type dropdown